rcywang/d-wave-demodoc/docs/research.rst

         .. math::

             LL(\theta) = \log(L(\theta)) = \sum_{d=1}^D \log\ p(v^{(d)};\theta)
-    * - For parameter optimization in [Ness2020]_ (not MLOOP), Adam (adaptive moment estimation) and Glorot were used.
+    * - For parameter optimization in [Ness2020]_ (not M-LOOP), Adam (adaptive moment estimation) and Glorot were used.
 Adam merges the advantages of two popular optimization methods:

          1. *AdaGrad*, which handles sparse gradients, and
          2. *RMSProp*, which handles non-stationary objectives and excels in online settings.